 7 Changes Affecting Stability or Operation

 The CCR rule requires that changes that affect stability or operation of the CCR landfill be identified since the last annual inspection.
-Since this is the first annual inspection, changes will be described in the next inspection report.
+There are no changes that affect stability or operation since the last inspection.